hyperfinitism/snpguest/README.md

 snpguest ok
 ```

-Performs a quick local check such as CPUID and MSRs (Model Specific Registers) to see if SEV-SNP features appear enabled in the guest environment.
+Performs a quick local check such as CPUID and MSRs (Model Specific Registers) to see if the SEV-SNP feature appears enabled in the guest environment.

-Note that this command is only a sanity check and does not provide a cryptographic guarantee that SEV-SNP is enforced.
-For a strict, cryptographic assurance of SEV-SNP, the user must perform remote attestation.
+Note that this command is only a sanity check and does not provide a cryptographic guarantee that the SEV-SNP is definitely valid.
+To obtain strict cryptographic assurance for the SEV-SNP, the user must perform remote attestation.

-This command requires that the msr module is loaded.
+This command requires that the `msr` module is loaded.

 ### 1. `report`